Nantes Entry Requirements

 Documents to Have Ready

-Must be valid for at least 3 months beyond your planned departure from the Schengen Area and issued within the last 10 years.
-EU/EEA/Swiss citizens can use valid national ID cards.
+Must be valid at least three months beyond your planned exit from Schengen and issued within the last 10 years.

 Tips for Smooth Entry